-Matt Knowles focuses his practice on complex commercial litigation and government investigations.
-He represents clients in a broad range of civil and criminal proceedings at the trial and appellate levels in state and federal court.
+Matt Knowles focuses his practice on high-stakes commercial litigation as well as government and internal investigations.
+He represents clients in a broad range of civil and criminal proceedings at the trial and appellate levels in federal and state courts across the country, including class actions and other complex matters.

 Matt has written and co-authored a number of publications including: Eleventh Circuit Decision Expands Circuit Split on the FCA’s Statute of Limitations (FCA Update, April 26, 2018); The Telephone Consumer Protection Act and 2014 Data Breaches Highlight a Broad Range of Risks, Privacy and Data Protection 2014 Year in Review; Federal, State Law Liability for Call Center Operators, New England In-House, Vol. 12, No. 3 (2014); This Call May Be Recorded: Class Action Plaintiffs in California Continue to Target Businesses on Call Center Recording, Privacy and Data Protection 2013 Year in Review; The Reinvigorated Confrontation Clause: A New Basis to Challenge the Admission of Evidence from Nontestifying Forensic Experts in White Collar Prosecutions, NACDL Champion, Vol. XXVII No. 3 (2013); FTC v.
 Actavis: The Supreme Court Decision and Going-Forward Scrutiny of Reverse Payment Settlement Agreements, The Metropolitan Corporate Counsel (September 2013); Questions from the Box: Jury Questioning and the Adversarial System, published in the Journal of Politics and Society, 17th ed.; and ReadMe: Software for Automated Content Analysis for Distributional Patterns (2007).

-Represented numerous hospitals, physicians’ groups, medical device manufacturers, and other health care entities in government investigations and litigation (at both the trial and appellate level) under the False Claims Act.
-This includes a recent False Claims Act appeal arising from allegations of medically unnecessary surgical procedures, in which Matt argued before the United States Court of Appeals for the Tenth Circuit
+- Represented numerous hospitals, physicians’ groups, medical device manufacturers, and other healthcare entities in government investigations and litigation (at both the trial and appellate level) under the False Claims Act.
+This includes a recent False Claims Act appeal arising from allegations of medically unnecessary surgical procedures, in which Matt argued before the United States Court of Appeals for the Tenth Circuit.
+In particular, Matt specializes in False Claims Act matters and other enforcement proceedings involving hospitals, provider entities, laboratories, and controlled-substance prescribing.

 Courts / Agencies